-The Netherlands has been the third/fourth largest investor in Hong Kong during the years 2014 to 2016, making a significant contribution to the Hong Kong economy.
+The Netherlands has been in the top 15 largest investor of total trade in 2021 in Hong Kong during the years 2014 to 2016, making a significant contribution to the Hong Kong economy.
 It is estimated that approximately 250 Dutch companies are established here.
-The Netherlands is the third largest EU trading partner for Hong Kong in 2016, with total trade volume of about € 9 billion annually.
+The Netherlands is the second largest EU trading partner for Hong Kong in 2021, with total trade volume of about € 10 billion annually.
 Nearly all of the large Dutch companies have a presence here and more and more small and medium-sized enterprises ("SMEs") have seized the opportunity to establish a subsidiary/branch or have started up a new business in Hong Kong.